Leave your contact details and Get 3 Live Classes for Free

 Oops!
 Something went wrong while submitting the form.

 Site and Situation in AP Human Geography are two ways to describe a location.
-Site means the natural features of a place, like rivers.
-Situation means where a place is compared to other places, like cities.
-We will explain these concepts in more detail so kids can confidently answer exam questions related to them.
+Site includes the natural features of a place, while situation shows where a place is compared to other places, like cities, villages.

 Try for free!